SantyTaco/topl_back_end_exercise/README.md

 ## Description

-This project build a REST API with Express, Node, TypeScript The API achieve these requiments:
+This project built a REST API with Express, Node, TypeScript.
+The API achieved these requiments:

 1. Fetching N news articles
 2. Searching by keywords
 3. Searching by title keyword
-4. Cache the data.
+4. Caching the data
-5. It is using Swagger for documentation
+5. It uses Swagger for documentation

 ## Getting Started